bullgit/pro/README.md

 ![bullgit pro™](https://bullg.it/media/pixels/bullgit-pro.png)

-Get the amazing pro bullgit project delivered to your emaildoor!!!
+Get amazign pro bullgit project delivered to your emaildoor!!!

 Coming soon!

 # How does it work?

 1. Get an entrance ticket to the bullgit pro™ (enterprise) lottery
-3. Get picked as one of the members to make your pro(ject)
+3. A member gets picked to make your pro(ject)
 5. An extra constraint will get added to the project by the (pro™) algorithm
 20. Your project will be made and shared!
 888. …